JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7949 days**.

-And here is a just a random fact -  **Bobby Carpenter was the first American player to score 50 goals in a season**.
+And here is a just a random fact -  **In the past 60 years, the groundhog has only predicted the weather correctly 28% of the time.
+The rushing back and forth from burrows is believed to indicate sexual activity, not shadow seeking**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)